Sexual crimes are regarded as extremely serious by the police and criminal justice system, particularly if:

 Due to the sensitive and distressing nature of sexual crimes, it is not uncommon for alleged victims to have had concerns about reporting the crime in the past.
 This is often the case as there may have been a perception that they would not be believed.
 This was shown in recent high profile cases involving celebrities charged with offences of sexual abuse.

 It does not matter if it takes decades for a victim of a sexual crime to come forwards, as if their statements provide sufficient grounds to charge someone, that person will be charged for the offence.
 However, sometimes the reasons for why the complaint is being made many years after the alleged sexual assault or abuse need to be looked at with a little more care and with greater scrutiny, as these are often complex cases that need to be thoroughly examined from an accused or defendant’s perspective.

 What is a statement to the police?

-The decision as to whether a witness’ statement is recorded by police in writing or by video is where the police may consider the witness as a vulnerable person or intimidated victim,.
-In either case, police ask questions to ensure all relevant details are recorded in the statement.
-Once a statement has been recorded, it is up to the Crown Prosecution Service (CPS) to decide whether or not prosecution for the crime should go ahead.
+The decision as to whether a witness statement is recorded by the police in writing or by video depends on whether the police consider the witness to be vulnerable person or an intimidated victim.
+In either case, the police will ask questions to ensure every relevant detail is recorded in the statement.
+Once a statement has been recorded, it is up to the CPS to decide whether or not the crime should proceed to prosecution.

-If a reported offence moves ahead to a prosecution, all the witness’ statements that led to that decision will go forward as part of the evidence, which is likely to be heard in court and the Defence are entitled to disclosure of all of those statements at that stage.
-Witnesses may be required to make additional appearances in court, once the trial has started.
+If a reported sexual offence moves ahead to a prosecution, all the witness statements that led to that decision will go forward as part of the evidence, which is likely to be heard in court.
+The defence are entitled to disclosure of all of those statements at that stage.
+Witnesses may be required to make additional appearances in court once the trial has started.

 How does the CPS decide whether to prosecute?